 How do you confirm a bird is Aqua Homo rather than B1 or B2 visual?

 Three methods: (1) Visual assessment, experienced breeders can identify Homo at fledging by the deeper, more saturated turquoise, especially visible on the rump and wing coverts in fresh plumage.
-(2) Test pairing, pair with a confirmed Green (pure).
-A genuine Homo produces 100% splits, zero visual Aqua chicks.
-A B1 visual produces ~50% visual Aqua chicks.
+(2) Test pairing, pair with a confirmed Aqua Homo.
+Two Homo birds give 100% Aqua Homo chicks, while a single-aqua Aqua B1 or Aqua B2 throws lighter Aqua B1 or Aqua B2 chicks alongside the Homo ones.
+Pairing to a pure Green will not separate them, because a Homo and an Aqua B1 both give a full nest of green-looking splits with zero visuals.
 (3) DNA testing, the definitive method, available from specialist avian genetics laboratories.
 Confirms allele type and split status simultaneously.